Pre-requisite Read: Understanding PH Chairmanship and the ASEAN Community

 I’m neither a journalist, a political or travel/food blogger, so this ASEAN post will not be about foreign relations, geopolitics or lifestyle.

-Instead, as one of the Senior Consultants for the Committee on Media Affairs and Strategic Communications (CMASC), I want to share how the group is helping in writing history with the campaigns being rolled out relative to PH Chairmanship and hosting, the management of the International Media Center (IMC) during the 30th Summit, and the creative and hard working people at CMASC. .
+Instead, as one of the Consultants for the Committee on Media Affairs and Strategic Communications (CMASC) until July 5, 2017, I want to share how the group is helping in writing history with the campaigns being rolled out to explain ASEAN to ordinary folks, and the PH Chairmanship and hosting, the management of the International Media Center (IMC) during the 30th Summit, and the creative and hard working people at CMASC.

 Elevating ASEAN discourse outside ‘social studies’